-- Learn Computer Programming, create your own software and learn extensive computing and technology terminology - 2 Find out more about data security and knowledge on how to protect your own data - 3 Understand the concerns of technology and computers in the wider society
+- Learn Computer Programming, create your own software and learn extensive computing and technology terminology - Learn more about data security and gain knowledge on how to protect your own data - Understand the concerns regarding technology and computers in the wider society

-For clarificatiowns please see the Head of Faculty, Mrs. A. Antoniou
+For clarificatiowns please see the Head of Faculty,

+Mrs. A. Antoniou

-Become proficient and fully open your career opportunities by studying one of the most requested course in the modern age.
+Become proficient and expand your career opportunities by studying one of the most in-demand courses in current times.

-Build upon the fundamentals of computational thinking and programming with this course it develops students, computational thinking and programming knowledge.
-The course brings computer science to life through real-life contexts and applications, including a new 'Introduction to programming scenarios' chapter and case studies from Microsoft Research® along with introduction to programing paradigms without demanding any prior knowledge as many materials are being taught using visual learning techniques.
-A three-tiered approach to programming tasks across the course develops both skills and confidence for students of all levels of understanding which makes this course approachable for students of all capabilities but at the same time challenging and informative.
+Build upon the fundamentals of computational thinking and programming with this course it develops students computational thinking and programming knowledge.
+The course brings computer science to life through real-life contexts and applications, including a new 'Introduction to programming scenarios' chapter and case studies from Research® along with introduction to programing paradigms without demanding any prior knowledge as many materials are being taught using visual learning techniques.
+A three-tiered approach to programming tasks across the course develops both skills and for students of all levels of understanding which makes this course accessible to students of all capabilities but at the same time challenging and informative.
 The course provides opportunity for self-evaluation and peer assessment and also provides exam-style questions to help consolidate learning and provide suitable practice.

-The course provides support for students with limited prior learning, helping them get up to speed with the key concepts and provides accessibility to the recent material of todays technology.
+The course provides support for students with limited prior learning, helping them keep up with the key concepts and provides accessibility to the recent material of today's technology.

-Students will experience in class Virtual Reality, programming in a High Level language, Internet Security, Hacking, Databases and Boolean logic.
+Students will experience in class Virtual Reality, programming in a High-Level language, Internet Security, Hacking, Databases and Boolean logic.

-The external exam consists of two papers: Paper 1 (60%): Theory and Paper 2 (40%): Problem Solving and Programming.
+The external exam consists of two papers: Paper 1 (50%) Computer systems.

+Paper 2 (50%) Algorithms, Programming & Logic.

 A GCSE in Computer Science opens the doors to a whole range of future opportunities.
 The skills you develop will support you in your future studies and employment.
-If you enjoy you the GCSE course, you might want to move on to the A level course in Computer Science.
-According to a recent study Computing jobs are the #1 source of new wages in the US and EU
+If you enjoy the GCSE course, you might want to move on to the A level course in Computer Science.
+According to a recent study Computing jobs are the #1 source of new wages in the US and the EU.